MericLuc/ecv/README.md

 **Note** : Everything lives under the **namespace ecv**.

 Solve a problem using DLX :
 - **DLX** is the DLX implementation.
-Concrete exact cover problems inherit from it.
+Concrete and generic exact cover problems inherit from it.
  - **DLX::solve(uint32_t max_nb)** solves the problem and generate at most **max_nb** solutions to the problem.
  - **DLX::apply(const Solution&)** returns the problem state when applying one of its solutions.